haiquangtran/Exam-Notes/ASP-DOT-NET-MVC.md

 # ASP.NET MVC
+- Separation of Concerns is one of the primary reasons why ASP.NET MVC exists because its very nature separates the presentation and business layers.

 ## Model
 - Handles Business logic.
 - Manages data access and performs the business logic on the data.
 - **Domain Model approach:**
-  - When the object you are using describes the data you work with in the middle tier of that application. i.e. using passing Entity framework objects to a view for display.
+  - When the object you are using describes the data you work with in the middle tier of that application. i.e. passing Entity framework objects to a view for display.
 - **View Model approach:**
   - Describes the data being worked on in the presentation layer.
   - Any data you present in the view is found within the properties of the view model class, which represents all the data the controller transmits to the view after processing the request.
   - A view model is generally the result of aggregating multiple classes into a single object.
 - **The Input Model approach:**
-  - represents the data being uploaded to the server from the client with each individual HTTP request.
+  - Represents the data being uploaded to the server from the client with each individual HTTP request.
   - Uses model binding to capture user input.
   - Use of an input model enables all the work to create and manage these domain objects to stay within a single controller and model.
 - Model binders are a way to map posted form data to a type and pass that type to an action method as a parameter.